bestblast/GMS_Hyber_API/docs/source/part4.rst

 There are two ways to receive"seen" statuses:

--Automatic sendingto your URL.
+- Automatic sendingto your URL.
 To activate this functionality, you need to send a request to your manager.
--The request using GET method (Section 5).
+- The request using GET method (Section 5).

 Example of report:

 .. code-block:: json

 {
    "number":380961111111,
    "time":1477417294667,
    "status":2,